wazo-platform/wazo-js-sdk/README.md

 ```

 ### WebRTCClient
-This sample decribes the very first steps to pass a call using WebRTC.
+This sample decribes the very first steps to place a call using WebRTC.

 ```js
 import { WazoWebRTCClient } from '@wazo/sdk'; // import the library